darknessblade/Super-Sniffer-Sensor-System/README.md

 MG-811 or Scd41
 Sen55 or  Pms5003

-Some of the MQ sensors will be removed due redundancy due to support of other sensors.
+Some of the MQ sensors will be removed due redundancy or due to support of other sensors, I had grok still list their header/note information, just in case you wish to add them as well.

 Note, I am no coder by any means, thus expect little software support from me. the current revision is made by AI [GROK/X]